-Tobias Oechtering, Assistant Professor
+Tobias Oechtering, Associate Professor

 Biography: Tobias Oechtering received his Dipl.-Ing. degree in Electrical Engineering and Information Technology in 2002 from RWTH Aachen University, Germany, and his Dr.-Ing. degree in Electrical Engineering in 2007 from the Technische Universitaet Berlin, Germany under the supervision of Prof. Holger Boche.
 In 2012 he became Docent in Communication Theory at KTH Royal Institute of Technology.